 What Actions Should You Take If You Are Facing Workplace Discrimination?

-If you are experiencing workplace discrimination, the actions that you should take depend on your situation's specifics.
+If you face workplace discrimination, the actions to take depend on your situation.

 However, it is common to file a discrimination claim with the CRD before considering legal action against the employer.